Peter van der Voort: Continued political career

 Van der Voort was picked by the political party SAM as informateur to advise on a new governing coalition in his home municipality of Waadhoeke following local elections held on 16 March 2022.
 He suggested a coalition consisting of SAM, Gemeentebelangen, and the Frisian National Party (FNP) on 1 April, and an agreement was eventually signed over a month later.
-Van der Voort is seeking re-election to the Senate in 2023 and was placed eighth on D66's party list.
+Van der Voort sought re-election to the Senate in 2023 and was placed eighth on D66's party list.
+D66 received five seats, causing Van der Voort's term to end on 13 June.

 Other positions

 Van der Voort has been involved in a number of organizations related to intensive care next to his job.
 His first such position was as member of the board of the National Intensive Care Evaluation (NICE), a Dutch organization collecting data from intensive care units, between 1998 and 2010.
 He was the chairman of Venticare, an education foundation for intensive care, between 2004 and 2017, and he was chair of the Indicator Commission of the Dutch Commission for Intensive Care (NVIC).

 Currently, Van der Voort serves as the chair of the task force group Health Economics of the European Society of Intensive Care Medicine (ESICM) (since October 2016) and as secretary of the Joint Intensivist Commission (since September 2017).
 The latter consults intensive care educators.